-What goes into an appraisal?One's home purchase is the most significant transaction most people could ever encounter.
-It doesn't matter if it's where you raise your family, an additional vacation property or one of many rentals, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.
+Their home's purchase can be the most significant financial decision many people may ever consider.
+It doesn't matter if where you raise your family, a second vacation home or a rental fixer upper, the purchase of real property is a complex transaction that requires multiple people working in concert to see it through.

-You're likely to be familiar with the parties having a role in the transaction.
-The real estate agent is the most known face in the transaction.
-Then, the lender provides the money required to bankroll the exchange.
-The title company ensures that all requirements of the sale are completed and that a clear title passes to the buyer from the seller.
+Practically all the participants are very familiar.
+The most recognizable person in the transaction is the real estate agent.
+Next, the bank provides the money needed to finance the transaction.
+The title company ensures that all areas of the exchange are completed and that the title is clear to transfer to the buyer from the seller.

-So who makes sure the value of the real estate is consistent with the amount being paid?
+So, what party is responsible for making sure the value of the real estate is consistent with the amount being paid?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
-A professional Ohio licensed appraiser from Horne & Associates (614) 891-0066 will ensure you as an interested party are informed.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+A licensed, certified, professional appraiser from Horne & Associates (614) 891-0066 will ensure, you as an interested party, are informed.

 To ascertain an accurate status of the property, it's our responsibility to first complete a thorough inspection.
 We must actually view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are present and are in the condition a reasonable buyer would expect them to be.
 To make sure the stated square footage is accurate and describe the layout of the home, the inspection often requires creating a sketch of the floorplan.
 Most importantly, we look for any obvious features - or defects - that would affect the value of the property.